Rehab Program in Michigan

 - Do not need 24/7 professional supervision

 Most outpatient rehab programs last upwards of 12 weeks.
 However, you are not going to the facility every single day over the course of those weeks.
 Instead, you are going to the facility a few times per week for a short period of time.
 When there, you will participate in therapies such as individual therapy, group counseling, behavioral therapies, and experiential therapy.
-Outpatient treatment is the lowest level of addiction treatment available.
+Outpatient rehab is the lowest level of addiction treatment available.
 More than likely, you will transition out of this program and either into regular therapy sessions with your own personal therapist and/or into 12-Step meetings in your community.

 If you are addicted to drugs and/or alcohol or are experiencing a behavioral addiction, reach out to A Forever Recovery right now.
 Our rehab facility in Michigan will help you build the skills you need in order to end your active addiction for good.